To view this document, you will need Adobe Acrobat Reader, a free download.

 Procedure for Distance Education / Online Course Accomodations

-If you are already registered with DSO and are taking an online course along with standard classes, the same procedure will apply.
-You will need to contact DSO and inform them.
+If you are already registered with the Accessibility Resources Office and are taking an online course along with standard classes, the same procedure will apply.
+You will need to contact ARO and inform them.
 This procedure will begin for you at Step #4.

 Accommodations for Distance Education (Online) Courses:

-In order to begin receiving academic accommodations for online courses, you must register with the Disability Services Office (DSO).
+In order to begin receiving academic accommodations for online courses, you must register with the Accessibility Resources Office (ARO).
 You need to:

 In order for our office to provide the most appropriate and reasonable accommodations, we would prefer to receive documentation that follows the guidelines listed below.
 Once the documentation is provided, an intake will follow to discuss the impact of the disability within the academic environment.
 Please contact our office if you have any additional questions or comments.

 Documentation from a qualified professional should be recent (3 years old or newer is preferred).
 The best quality documentation is from a licensed or credentialed professional who is a good match for the disability described (e.g., a psychologist should not diagnose an orthopedic disability).
 Documentation should include the following:

 - A clear diagnostic statement that describes when and how the condition was diagnosed and provides information on the impact of the disability;